Avalanche.report

 Snowpack

-The old snowpack is faceted.
-Over a wide area new snow and wind slabs are lying on a weakly bonded old snowpack.
-The various wind slabs have bonded poorly with each other and the old snowpack.
+The snowpack remains prone to triggering.
+Large quantities of fresh snow and the wind-drifted snow of the last few days are bonding only slowly with the old snowpack.
+The various wind slabs have bonded insufficiently with each other and the old snowpack.

 Tendency